golden-girls-who-code/hackerrank/README.md

 Let's prepare ourselves for the incredibly arduous and mind-numbing task of interview preparation.
 Each week, we will work on HackerRank challenges, and commit what ever we have to this repo by the *dum dum DUUUMMM* DEADLINE.

-Feel free to each out to your soul sisters for comfort and help.
+Feel free to reach out to your soul sisters for comfort and help.
 We're here for you!

 # HackerRank - Cracking the Coding Interview
 https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview